chloezhouny/my_neflix/README.md

 # my_neflix
 A Netflix Clone using React.js, Redux Toolkit, and Material-UI.
+Discover and watch exciting movies from various categories and genres, and engage with interactive features like a voice assistant for an enhanced movie-watching experience.
 [Link to Deyployment](https://my-neflix.netlify.app/)

+## The App
 <p align='center'>
 <img src="src/data/demo.gif" width=600 alt="demo" />
 </p>

 ## Features
+* Sign up and log in via TMDB
-* Explore and preview movies from various categories and genres.
+* Explore and preview movie trailers from various categories and genres.
-* Enhance your movie experience with interactive features including sign-in functionality, search, voice assistant, favorites/watchlist, and customizable themes.
 * Access detailed movie information and discover personalized recommendations.
+* Search and add movies to favorites/watchlist
+* Interact through a voice assistant
+* Customize app theme

 ## Technologies Used
 * HTML